unstoppabledomains/docs/src/managing-domains/managing-domain-records.md

 Crypto records do not have a domain name associated to them.
 That is why there is no feature of storing your subdomain records inside a parent domain.
 Example: `www.example.com` record can only be set inside a resolver of `www.example.com` but never inside `example.com`.

-A recommended way to display content in a browser for crypto domains is explained in [Browser Resolution How-to](https://github.com/unstoppabledomains/dot-crypto/blob/master/BROWSER_RESOLUTION_HOWTO.md)
+A recommended way to display content in a browser for crypto domains is explained in [Resolving Domains in a Browser](../browser-resolution/resolving-domains-in-a-browser)

 **TTL**